A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 The costs of performing a brake fluid flush can range between $90 and $200.

 It usually depends on your choice of new brake fluid and the auto repair labor costs in your area.
-Moreover, it can also depend on the year, model, engine, and make of your vehicle.
+Moreover, it can also depend on your vehicle’s year, model, engine, and make.

 What Happens During A Brake Fluid Flush?

-For best results, it’s recommended that you take your vehicle to an auto repair shop or request a mobile mechanic to come over to your location for brake service.
+For best results, it’s recommended that you take your vehicle to an auto service shop or request a mobile mechanic to come over to your location for brake service.

 During a brake fluid flush, your mechanic would: